mosaicnetworks/monetd/docs/monetd_commands.rst

     $ monetd keys update -h

-    The update subcommand allows you to change the passphrase for an encrypted key file.
-Unless you specifgy passfiles on the command line you are prompted for the old passphrase, then you need to enter, and confirm, the new passphrase.
+    Change the passphrase on a keyfile.

+    If --passfile is not specified, the user will be prompted to enter the current passphrase manually.
+Likewise, if --new-passfile is not specified, the user will be prompted to input and confirm the new password.

     Usage:
       monetd keys update [moniker] [flags]

     Flags:
       -h, --help                  help for update
-        --new-passfile string   the file containing the new passphrase for the keyfile
+          --new-passfile string   the file containing the new passphrase

     Global Flags:
-         --passfile string   file containing the passphrase
+      -d, --datadir string    top-level directory for configuration and data (default "/home/martin/.monet") --json              output JSON instead of human-readable format --passfile string   file containing the passphrase
+      -v, --verbose           verbose output

 An example session updating the passphrase for a key: